Duration: 7 Hours

 Is there a parking garage near the starting point:

-A Day in the Bay Tour (9 hours) – Our official Alcatraz Tour.
-In the morning, start your day by taking the Alcatraz ferry and official Alcatraz audio tour at Pier 33.
-After returning from Alcatraz by ferry, you will have the chance to grab some food before exploring some of our favorite neighborhoods in San Francisco, followed by over an hour in Muir Woods.
+A Day in the Bay Tour (10 hours) – Our official Alcatraz Tour.
+In the morning, head up to Muir Woods to get your day started off with the beautiful redwoods.
+Afterwards, you will enjoy lunch in the beautiful town of Sausalito.
+After coming back across the Golden Gate Bridge you will explore some of our favorite neighborhoods in San Francisco.
+You are then dropped at Pier 33 in the afternoon for the Alcatraz ferry and audio tour.
 We suggest this tour to those who only have 1 full day here in the city.

 San Francisco and Sausalito Tour (2.5 hours) – This city tour covers all of our favorite highlights of San Francisco.
 From the Painted Ladies to Haight-Ashbury, you will see all of the iconic sights in just 2.
 5 hours.
 The tour finishes across the Golden Gate Bridge in the beautiful town of Sausalito, where guests are encouraged to spend the afternoon and take the scenic ferry back to San Francisco.

 Muir Woods National Monument is located 20 minutes north of the Golden Gate Bridge and is home to some of the oldest and tallest living trees in the world.